Jury in Satchwell trial told to approach case ‘with open mind, without emotion’

 “He is entitled not to give evidence and you shouldn’t think any less of him because he exercised his right.”

+The judge said it was for the prosecution to prove beyond a reasonable doubt that Satchwell was not acting in self defence, and the jury should consider whether Satchwell honestly believed at the time of the killing that the existing circumstances permitted him to use force to defend himself.

+“It’s his honest belief, it’s his perception you’re concerned with,” the judge told jurors.

-Mr Justice McDermott said he would summarise some of the evidence in the case for the jury.
+Mr Justice McDermott said he would summarise some of the evidence heard in the case for the jury on Tuesday.

-He said if the jury disagrees with the emphasis he places on certain evidence, or if they feel he left out something “that you think is terribly important”, “that’s fine”.
+He said if jurors disagree with the emphasis he places on certain evidence, or if they feel he left out something “that you think is terribly important”, “that’s fine”.